John Hampshire

 John Harry Hampshire (10 February 1941 – 1 March 2017), also known as Jack Hampshire, was an English cricketer and umpire, who played eight Tests and three One Day Internationals (ODIs) for England between 1969 and 1975.
 He played first-class cricket for Yorkshire from 1961 to 1981, and for Derbyshire from 1982 to 1984.
 Overseas, he was a successful captain of Tasmania in the period before the state was included in the Sheffield Shield.
-He was also appointed President of Yorkshire County Cricket Club in 2016, serving until his death.
+He was also appointed President of Yorkshire County Cricket Club in 2016, serving until his death a year later.

 Cricket writer Colin Bateman remarked, "Hampshire thrilled English cricket supporters when he scored a century at Lord's on his Test debut – a unique achievement for an England player.
 An attractive middle-order stroke-player, Hampshire looked one for the future but he was dropped after one more match".

 Early life

 Born on 10 February 1941 in Thurnscoe, Hampshire came from a cricketing family.
 His father, John, played for Yorkshire in 1937.
 His younger brother, Alan, also played for Yorkshire in 1975.